camunda/camunda-docs-manual/content/user-guide/process-engine/templating.md

 ---

-camunda BPM supports template engines which are implemented as script engines compatible with JSR-223.
+Camunda BPM supports template engines which are implemented as script engines compatible with JSR-223.
 As a result, templates can be used everywhere where scripts can be used.

-In community distributions of camunda BPM, the following template engines are provided out of the
+In community distributions of Camunda BPM, the following template engines are provided out of the
 box:

 * [FreeMarker][freemarker]